bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 One reason that we see lower variance that is often cited is that variational inference often underestimates the
 `variance <https://www.quora.com/Why-and-when-does-mean-field-variational-Bayes-underestimate-variance>`__.
-Thi sis because it is optimizing the KL divergence between the approximate posterior :math:`q` and the exact one :math:`p`.
+This is because it is optimizing the KL divergence between the approximate posterior :math:`q` and the exact one :math:`p`.
 This means that this is more likely to favour low variance estimates, see my `previous post <link://slug/semi-supervised-learning-with-variational-autoencoders>`__ for more details.
 Another (perhaps more likely?) reason is that the approximation is just not a